svmotnik/automation_scripts_AI/README.md

 # automation_scripts_with_AI
-Scripts for automating workflow (made with AI.
+Scripts for automating workflow (made with AI).